nathanmathewv/Aerial-Image-Segmentation-PE/README.md

 ### 3. Res2UNet

 Integrates the deep residual learning capabilities of ResNet with the encoder-decoder structure of U-Net.
-This fusion aims to improve feature propagation and segmentation accuracy.([eshansurendra.github.io][1])
+This fusion aims to improve feature propagation and segmentation accuracy.

 ### 4. Stacked U-Net for Building Extraction